tfslabs/gnu-windows-extension/README.md

 This template helps a lot in building docs and understanding GNU Windows Extension source code, building and other related documents

+For source code extraction from MSys2 repos procedure (admins only), please review in [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Build this library

 To build this library, you will need: